drbh/html2svelte/README.md

 prettier --plugin-search-dir . build/*.svelte -w
 ```

-1. clone this repo and install dependencies
-2. copy an HTML file into the `assets/` folder (or use the one above)
-3. run `npm run process`

 ## ⚙️ How it works

 1. The script will look for all the HTML file based on the cli argument passed.